-Unlike most plants, Indian Pipe is white and does not contain chlorophyll.
+Unlike most plants, Indian pipe is white and does not contain chlorophyll.
 Rather than generating its energy from sunlight it receives its energy from photosynthetic trees.
-Since it does not need sunlight in order to grow Indian pipe can grow in some off the darkest areas of a forest.
+Since it does not need sunlight in order to grow Indian pipe can grow in some of the darkest areas of a forest.

 Breaking or tearing the leaves produces a pungent odor similar to a skunk.
 Skunk cabbage was used extensively for its medicinal purposes by Native Americans.
-While this leaves are not toxic to the touch they should not be eaten until dried.
+While these leaves are not toxic to the touch, they should not be eaten.

 Last updated: July 28, 2018